 Greenland is not often thought to see Puffin migration, but there is an island near Nuuk, where the colorful species flock.
 The Puffin Safari will coast passengers via boat, closely by the colonies, and they are careful not to disturb the daily routines of these cuties.
 As a bonus, it’s possible to see whales and even seals.
 Nuuk is a colorful town too often overlooked by travelers, and its oceanfront location provides locally sourced meals, shopping and some of the country’s most immersive cultural museums.

 Hermaness National Nature Reserve Is located in Shetland, Scotland.
 The scenic cliffs are draped in greenery while being met with a rouge blue sea below.
 Preserved and protected, a list of species find solace here, and if you’re looking for seabirds in Scotland, there may be no better place to come.
 Traverse the rugged paths with care.

 Mykines, Faroe Islands

 The Faroe Islands, particularly Mykines, are enveloped with puffins during certain times of the year.
 Reach the Denmark territory islands by boat, helicopter and bridges, and be sure to pay the hiking fee beforehand, for access to the protected terrain.
-Mykines are extra special because lush green farmland and modest housing overlook captivating sea views, the Holmur lighthouse, and of course large groups of puffins.
+Mykines is extra special because lush green farmland and modest housing overlook captivating sea views, the Holmur lighthouse, and of course large groups of puffins.